yxfengl/ElasticLaneNet/README.md

 ## ElasticLaneNet: An Efficient Geometry-Flexible Lane Detection Framework
-The work has been accepted to WACV 2025.
+The work has been early accepted to WACV 2025.
 The code is being sorted out and the repository will be updated gradually.

 ## Poster